dokku/dokku-scheduler-kubernetes/README.md

 ### Deployment Autoscaling

 > This feature requires an installed metric server, uses the `autoscaling/v2beta2` api, and will apply immediately.
+Only `resource` rules are supported when using the official metric-server, all others require the prometheus-operator and prometheus-adapter.

 By default, Kubernetes deployments are not set to autoscale, but a HorizontalPodAutoscaler object can be managed for an app on a per-process type basis.
 At a minimum, both a min/max number of replicas must be set.